 The flu vaccine is now widely available at pharmacies and grocery stores, making it convenient for most people.
 Holy Name's retail pharmacy, PharmaCare, located within the clean, safe environment of our medical center, is also administering flu vaccines.
 (See below).
 Fears that the vaccine could cause the flu are unfounded.

 Hopefully all the hand-washing, mask-wearing and social-distancing protocols now in place for coronavirus will tamp down on the spread of the flu as well.
 But getting the vaccine – although not 100 percent effective – is the best way to protect yourself from the seasonal scourge.

 Last season as many as 62,000 Americans died due to flu complications and hundreds of thousands were hospitalized, according to the CDC.
 It's best to eliminate that risk to the extent possible – especially since coronavirus is still lurking and some epidemiologists fear another wave.

 As researchers race to come up with a vaccine for the novel coronavirus, let's not ignore the vaccine already in our medical arsenal for the seasonal flu.
 Protect yourself.

 PharmaCare, Holy Name's retail pharmacy, is currently administering standard adult and pediatric flu vaccines by appointment or walk-in.
-After September 15, we will also have high-dose flu vaccines for those 65 and older.
+High-dose flu vaccines for those 65 and older are available while supplies last.
 To schedule an appointment, call 201-530-7991 or email firstname.lastname@example.org.
 We accept most insurance plans; we can also vaccinate children ages 12-17 or 8-11 (with a prescription).
 Patients will safely use back entrance #2 and will be screened with a temperature check, then escorted to PharmaCare.